TYPO3-Solr/ext-solr/Documentation/Releases/solr-release-9-0.rst

 Apache Solr for TYPO3 9.0.0
 ===========================

 We are happy to release EXT:solr 9.0.0.
-The focus of EXT:solr 9.0.0 was, to support the latest version of Apache Solr (7.6.0) and to drop the usage of the solrphpclient and use the solarium php api instead.
+The focus of EXT:solr 9.0.0 was, to support the latest version of Apache Solr (7.6.0) and to drop the usage of the solrphpclient and use the solarium php API instead.

 **Important**: This version is installable with TYPO3 9 LTS, but does **not** support all features of TYPO3 9 yet.
 Especially the site handling needs further development in EXT:solr to fully support it with TYPO3 9 LTS.
-Since the development budget is limited at one side and we have other project requests at the other side we could spent less time on the development of EXT:solr by the end of the year.
+Since the development budget is limited at one side and we have other project requests at the other side we could spend less time on the development of EXT:solr by the end of the year.
 If you want to support us please consider to sponsor us in 2019.

 New in this release
 ===================